johndikeman/microwaveabletoaster.github.io/_posts/2016-7-11-john-does-ornithology.md

 reminds me of my ex-wife/
 i'm going to eat that bastard*

 It loses a little bit in translation, I think.
 As the aspriring poet mentions, the mockingbird gets its name from its tendency to mimic other sounds in its calls.
 Urban mockingbirds can be heard making car alarm sounds, repeating the sounds of domestic disputes, and broadcasting unsolicited mixtapes.
 Ornithologists have many theories regarding this tendency to copy whatever they hear, and the one that currently has the most support from the community is that the birds want to make their sounds more "relatable" to accrue the most retweets on *cough* tweeter.
 Like humans, the birds reach sexual maturity after one year of life, and will begin to pursue mates during the spring and early summer.
 To attract mates, the males will sing at the top of their little lungs, display the size of their wings, and physically pursue females that venture too close.
 The birds are socially monogamous, which means that they stay faithful to one mate for the entirety of the season, with a few exceptions.
-If a male demonstrates that he is not fully committed to parenting, usually by saying things like "well it wouldn't hurt to wait for a little while, right?" or "i'm just not sure that we're fully prepared for this at this point" the female is liable to fly away to find another mate that is 100% willing to throw the best years of their life away.
+If a male demonstrates that he is not fully committed to parenting, usually by saying things like "well it wouldn't hurt to wait for a little while, right?" or "i'm just not sure that we're fully prepared for this at this point" the female is liable to fly away to find another mate that is 100% willing to blindly commit themselves with no regard for anything else.

 <figure>
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/95/Mocking_Bird_eggs.JPG/1200px-Mocking_Bird_eggs.JPG">